WELCOME TO TOM STARK’S WEBSITE

 the late Professor Harold Nebelsick, from

-Louisville Presbyterian Seminary (PCUSA), delivered at Western
+Louisville Presbyterian Seminary (PCUSA), delivered at Western Theological

-Theological Seminary, March 3, 1987.
+Seminary, March 3, 1987.
 13 pages

-- THE REFORMED CHURCH IN AMERICA DOCTRINAL STANDARDS (Heidelberg
+- THE REFORMED CHURCH IN AMERICA DOCTRINAL STANDARDS

-Catechism, Belgic Confession, Canons of the
+(Heidelberg Catechism, Belgic Confession, Canons of the Synod of Dort)

 - "Historical